marcimarc1/SportsValidator/frontend/src/tests/README.md

 3. in the root folder(/tests) there are tests of different components.

 4. in the parent folder(i.e. /frontend), jestConfig.js contains global rules for the test.

+5. commands to run tests:
+ - npm test: run the test and log the output
+ - npm run test:ci: run the test and give a brief review on test status(result, coverage, etc.)